sike25/unireps.github.io/_posts/2025-02-06-do-sparse-autoencoders-saes-transfer-across-base-and-finetuned-language-models.md

 ## 5.1 Feature Selection Procedures

-Conceptually, dead features are completely different from the ordinary features: [as explained by Joseph Bloom](https://www.lesswrong.com/posts/f9EgfLSurAiqRJySD/open-source-sparse-autoencoders-for-all-residual-stream)<d-cite key="jbloom_lesswrong"></d-cite>, they represent permanently lost capacity in an SAE and thus are merely an artifact of the SAE training[[6]](#ref6).
+Conceptually, dead features are completely different from the ordinary features: [as explained by Joseph Bloom](https://www.lesswrong.com/posts/f9EgfLSurAiqRJySD/open-source-sparse-autoencoders-for-all-residual-stream)<d-cite key="jbloom_lesswrong"></d-cite>, they represent permanently lost capacity in an SAE and thus are merely an artifact of the SAE training<d-footnote>Essentially, an SAE is saying “If I cannot find relevant features for reconstructing my input anymore, I’m going to learn a direction(s) in the activation space that is orthogonal to all the inputs I’ve seen, so that I get zero activations for the features I cannot learn and thus I’m no longer penalized by sparsity, at least”.
+If a feature was dead in the base model but is no longer dead in the finetuned one, it implies a distributional shift in the activation space (for which the SAE was not adapted, but could potentially be adapted by finetuning)</d-footnote>.
 So we decided to make a separate analysis of dead features and “**regular**” features, that we defined as **features with a log10 density between -5 and -1.**

 By dead features, we mean features that are **exclusively** dead (never activating across our entire 256K sample of tokens), i.e. **dead only in one of the models**: